-To the extent that outstanding warrants with an exercise price per ordinary share that is less than the pro forma as adjusted net tangible book value per share, before giving effect to the issuance and sale of ordinary shares in this offering, are exercised, new investors will experience further dilution.
+To the extent that outstanding warrants with an exercise price per ADS that is less than the pro forma as adjusted net tangible book value per ADS, before giving effect to the issuance and sale of ADSs in this offering, are exercised, new investors will experience further dilution.
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our shareholders.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our equityholders.

-The following table shows, as of June 30, 2014, on a pro forma as adjusted basis, after giving effect to the pro forma adjustments described above, the number of ordinary shares subscribed for from us, the total consideration paid to us and the average price paid per share by existing shareholders and by new investors purchasing ordinary shares in this offering at an assumed initial public offering price of per share (e), the midpoint of the price range set forth on the cover page of this prospectus, before deducting the underwriting commissions and estimated offering expenses payable by us (in thousands, except share and per share amounts and percentages):
+The following table shows, as of September 30, 2014, on a pro forma as adjusted basis, after giving effect to the pro forma adjustments described above, the number of ADSs purchased from us, the total consideration paid to us and the average price paid per ordinary share by existing shareholders and by new investors purchasing ADSs in this offering at the initial public offering price of \$18.00 per ADS (± 14.83), before deducting the underwriting commission and estimated offering expenses payable by us (in thousands, except ADS and per ADS amounts and percentages):